-Roberts has said that he created the original event as an “entirely satirical” meme page, but with over 2 million Facebook users “going” and another 1.5 million “interested,” he decided to refocus his efforts on an initiative that’s less likely to draw attention from the U.S. Air Force.
+Roberts has said that he created the original Storm Area 51 event as an “entirely satirical” meme page, but with over 2 million Facebook users “going” and another 1.5 million “interested,” he decided to refocus his efforts on an initiative that was less likely to draw attention from the U.S. Air Force.

 What is Alienstock?

 “They can’t stop us from gathering and celebrating aliens!
-This event is taking place whether we set up or not — it’s basically its own entity now,” the site reads.
+This event is taking place whether we set up or not — it’s basically its own entity now,” the site read.
 “We’re aiming to establish something unique here, a meeting place for all the believers.
 Come out to the desert to dive into a world full of live music, arts, and camping under the stars.”

-“We encourage attendees to bring all of their essential needs — and we ask that everyone remember to fill up those gas tanks!” the site notes.
+“We encourage attendees to bring all of their essential needs — and we ask that everyone remember to fill up those gas tanks!” the site noted.
 “We’ll have the critical infrastructure set in place, we can’t wait to share this experience!”

 Although several locals met with the Lincoln County board of commissioners on Aug.
 19 to discuss ways to prevent Alienstock, the board ultimately issued the special permit for the festival.
-However, at the recommendation of the county sheriff’s department and emergency management office, it pre-declared a state of emergency for the weekend just in case.
+However, at the recommendation of the county sheriff’s department and emergency management office, the county pre-declared a state of emergency for the weekend just in case.
 “We felt it was prudent,” Bevan Lister, the board of commissioners representative for the seat in nearby Pioche told TIME.

 When is Alienstock?

-“We’re doing everything in our power to establish an amazing experience,” the site reads.
+“We’re doing everything in our power to establish an amazing experience,” the site read.
 “You can expect a gathering that defines our current generation.
 From the new people you’ll meet, to the new music you’ll hear- this will be unforgettable!”

 Where is Alienstock?

 “If you plan on attending the event you must be experienced in camping, hiking and surviving in a harsh desert environment and have a vehicle in good shape.
 You must be prepared to be completely on your own for food, water, gas etc. We expect cell service and the internet in Rachel to be offline.
-Credit card processing will not work, so bring enough cash,” it reads.
+Credit card processing will not work, so bring enough cash,” it read.
 “A dubious group claiming a connection to chaotic events like Burning Man and the Las Vegas Electric Music Festival has taken over the Rachel part of this event.
 They threaten to ‘take over Rachel’ and claim that the residents are ‘on board.’
 The residents were not asked and are not on board and will certainly not allow their town to be taken over.”